michaelhuettermann/otello/README.md

 ### Oracle JDK

-Download and install the desired version [here](https://www.oracle.com/java/technologies/downloads/).
+Download and install the desired version of [Oracle JDK](https://www.oracle.com/java/technologies/downloads/).
 Consult the specific documentation at *docs.oracle.com* for detailed guidance.
-For example, for a *64-Bit Oracle JDK 23 for a Linux system*, look at the detailed documentation [here](https://docs.oracle.com/en/java/javase/23/install/installation-jdk-linux-platforms.html).
+For example, for a *64-Bit Oracle JDK 23 for a Linux system*, look at the detailed documentation for the specific target version, e.g. the docs on [Java 23](https://docs.oracle.com/en/java/javase/23/install/installation-jdk-linux-platforms.html).
 Example:

 ```
 curl -O https://download.oracle.com/java/21/latest/jdk-21_linux-x64_bin.deb